3gstudent/Winpcap_Install/README.md

 - Need Administrator permission
 - Support x86 and x64
-- Use to start masscan or nmap.
+- Use to start masscan or nmap on Windows System.
 Maybe other tools need more files of WinPcap.